-- Look at the front matter of materials and read publisher directions and introduction to all sections. - Look at scope and sequence/curriculum mapping/etc. that highlights vertical articulation of the ELA standards within and across grades, noting where standards are addressed and if the knowledge and skills spiral and build toward grade level mastery. - Review the assessment materials to ensure the knowledge and skills assessed demonstrate student's growth in and mastery of the grade-level standards.
+- Look at the front matter of materials and read publisher directions and introduction to all sections. - Look at scope and sequence/curriculum mapping/etc. that highlights vertical articulation of the ELA standards within and across grades, noting where standards are addressed and if the knowledge and skills spiral and build toward grade-level mastery. - Review the assessment materials to ensure the knowledge and skills assessed demonstrate student's growth in and mastery of the grade-level standards.

-- Are the majority (80% or more of each sub-bullet) of the following aligned to grade-level standards? o lessons/other instruction - questions and tasks - the content and expectations of assessment questions and tasks - recommended by the materials) - Do the students receive instruction in the standards multiple times throughout the year to ensure mastery of the full intent of the standards? - How does the overall design of the materials ensure instruction aligns to the grade-level standards? across grade levels?
+- Are the majority (80% or more of each sub-bullet) of the following aligned to grade-level standards? - lessons/other instruction - questions and tasks - the content and expectations of assessment questions and tasks - Do the students receive instruction in the standards multiple times throughout the year to ensure mastery of the full intent of the standards? - How long do materials spend on reviewing prior grade-level content (look specifically at foundational skills and language standards)?